patrick330602/blog-source/source/_posts/wsl-powershell-output-issue.md

 ![Oh no!
 Anyway...](https://cdn.patrickwu.space/memes/oh-no-anyway.jpeg)

 Oh no!
-Anyway, it's definitely related to the code page mess in our good old `powershell.exe`.
-What a great sequel to our [powershell raster font problem](https://patrickwu.space/2019/08/03/wsl-powershell-raster-font-problem/).
+Anyway, it's related to the code page mess in our good old `powershell.exe` —- what a great sequel to our [powershell raster font problem](https://patrickwu.space/2019/08/03/wsl-powershell-raster-font-problem/).

 From last time, we already get a pretty good structure that solves raster font, so we will expand from there: